Sub-replacement fertility: Ability to choose

 The total fertility rate is also influenced by the ability to choose what type of family to have, if and when to have children, and the number of children to have - free from coercion, pressure, or interference from the community, extended family, state or church.
 This includes prohibition on practices such as child marriage, forced marriage or bride price.
 In some cultures for instance, the payment of the bride price creates an obligation on the wife to have children, and failure to do so often results in threats and violence.
 High-income countries have substantially lower fertility rates, and increased childlessness, because people who remain childless or who have small families are less likely to be stigmatized.
 In many cultures childless women suffer discrimination, stigma, ostracism, and social isolation.

 Tempo effect

 Japan, a highly developed country, has low fertility rates and a rapidly aging population.

 Total fertility rate (TFR) is affected by a phenomenon called the tempo effect, which describes "distortions due to changes in the timing of births."
-John Bongaarts and Griffith Feeney have suggested that this tempo effect is driving the decline of measured fertility rate in the developed world.
+John Bongaarts and Griffith Feeney have suggested that this tempo effect contributes to the decline of measured fertility rate.
 Specifically, the trend in developed countries of having children at later ages can cause the TFR to be underestimated.
 For example, as measured by the Human Fertility Database, the United States tempo-adjusted TFR was over a 2.1 replacement level between 1992 and 2015.